 After accommodation, transport costs are the second most important cost to consider in the monthly budget for international students.
 Similar to accommodation, transport costs also vary from city to city and depending on the mode of transport that you prefer to use.
 Walking and cycling are the most feasible ways to go for transport, but this only applies to students living on campus or in close proximity to the university’s vicinity.
 Buses and trains are the most common mode of transport for most international students.
 Public transport is easily affordable, and students are often given additional discounts.
 A smart way to go about this is to get your railcard made if you wish to reduce the overall transport cost.
 It will be best advised to avoid frequent use of taxis or cabs as they tend to be more expensive and unaffordable for many international students.
 Using travel cards for intercity is also something students should definitely take advantage of if they wish to save money in the longer run.

 Here is an overview of the average transport costs based on each city:

 3. Food Costs in the UK

-There are no food costs involved for international students who opt for on-campus accommodation or it’s a very minimal amount.
+There are no food costs involved for international students who opt for on-campus accommodation, or it’s a very minimal amount.
 On the other hand, students going for private rentals have to bear all food-related expenses themselves.
 To better manage your food expenses, grocery cards are highly beneficial.
-We will advise all international students to do their own research from locals nearby to get useful insights related to grocery items, daily or weekly meal plans, etc.
+We will advise all international students to do their own research with locals nearby to get useful insights related to grocery items, daily or weekly meal plans, etc.